 Wrong.
 By that we mean go check your facts and our stats.
 In March 2016 we reported 497k visits on ResDiary.com and 66k booked covers.
 This is a 171% year on year growth when compared with March 2015.
-Undeniable proof of a growing and active network of diners who are visiting our site and trusting the ResDiary brand.
+Undeniable proof of a growing and active network of diners who are visiting our site and trusting ResDiary.
 In addition ResDiary users will be able to find themselves the best tables at the best times as our restaurant customers always have their full inventory & availability open for booking.
 Unlike the venues you persuade to use OpenTable Connect, who only show part availability, disappointing people who think they can’t get a table.
 (Hint; they can on ResDiary!)

 Got any stats on on how many restaurants on OpenTable turn off their availability at peak times to avoid a hefty commission bill?
 Or how many bookings they lose by doing this….#Justsayin.

 Which brings us to one of our very favourite topics, (although probably not one of yours, H.A) pay per click commission.
 By which we mean charging restaurateurs up to £5 per cover for “bringing them diners.”
 Now, don’t get us wrong, we love bringing people to restaurants, it’s what we’re all about.
 However, it’s a bit unethical to charge them for their own customers booking in, don’t you think?
 Because that’s what’s happening when OpenTable applies PPC (pay per click) to a specific venue name.

 Sorry to rain on your parade, but this isn’t ensuring a restaurant appears at the top of the list of “best restaurants in London” as it is packaged.
 This is part of OpenTable’s strategy to make their site appear above the restaurant’s, redirecting their customers to a booking site that charges a hefty commission.
 We’ve heard of restaurant owner’s own families who have booked through OpenTable because of it.
 Imagine paying a third party £2 for your MUM to come to visit.
 (We usually pay her not to visit, she always moans about the cooking!)

 We hope this blog means that you can see clearly now the the rain ( and clouds) are gone.